-This class comprises works that conceptualise the capturing of features of performances or manifestations of another work or features of the natural world.
+This class comprises works that conceptualise the capturing of features of perdurants.

 The characteristics of the recording work are those of the way of capturing.
 The characteristics of the manifestation of a recording work are those of the product of the capture.